I’ve been feeling the need for both more glamour and more comfort in my wardrobe lately, so my latest make should provide a bit of both.

 I’d really recommend labelling your front, back, front lining and back lining pieces clearly, especially if it’s hard to tell the right and wrong sides of your fabric apart.

-If you’re making the kimono tee version, use your regular machine rather than your overlocker to stitch the side seams on the top.
+If you’re making the kimono-sleeved t-shirt version, use your regular machine rather than your overlocker to stitch the side seams on the top.
 You have to stop/start exactly at the circle mark to get the underarm seams neat.